State of CT DOT

 Job Type: Open to the Public

-In order to be considered for this job opening, you must meet the Minimum Qualifications as listed on this job opening.
+In order to be considered for this job opening you must meet the Minimum Qualifications as listed on the job opening.
 You must specify your qualifications on your application.

 The minimum experience and training requirements must be met by the close date on the job opening, unless otherwise specified.

 Ensure that your application is complete and detailed before submitting it.
 In order to comply with Public Act 21-69, the State of Connecticut is no longer asking for resumes during the initial application process.
 You will not be able to make revisions once your application is submitted into the JobAps system.